EXCLUSIVE-Turkey's new cabinet almost certain to include Simsek, four sources say

 ANKARA, May 31 (Reuters) - Turkish President Tayyip Erdogan is viewed as almost certain to include former economy chief Mehmet Simsek in his new cabinet, either as finance minister or as a vice president responsible for the economy, four senior officials said.

 Simsek was highly regarded by financial markets when he served as finance minister and deputy prime minister between 2009 and 2018.
-A key role for him now could signal a departure from a years-long unorthodox policy underpinned by low interest rates despite high inflation and heavy state control of markets.
+A key role for him now could signal a departure from years of unorthodox policy underpinned by low interest rates despite high inflation and heavy state control of markets.

 After chairing a final meeting of his old cabinet on Wednesday, Erdogan will announce new ministerial roles by Saturday, officials said.
 The new cabinet is almost certain to include his spokesman Ibrahim Kalin and intelligence chief Hakan Fidan, they added.